WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 5. Delete Inactive Themes and Plugins.

-Plugins and themes that are not in use or active should be deleted from the website.
+Plugins and themes not in use or active should be deleted from the website.
 There is an exception to this; the default WordPress theme should be excluded.

 WordPress uses the default theme as a backup in case something unexpected happens to the active theme.